Is prevention of neuralgia possible?

-Neuralgia can occur in any region of the body, though one of the most common forms of neuralgia is sciatica, which originates in the lumbar spine (lower back) and causes pain, numbness, and tingling that can radiate through the hips, buttocks, legs, and feet.
+Neuralgia can occur in any region of the body, though one of the most common forms of neuralgia is sciatica, which originates in the lumbar spine (lower back) and causes pain, numbness and tingling that can radiate through the hips, buttocks, legs and feet.

 Neuralgia in the form of sciatica is most often caused by spinal degeneration that accompanies the natural aging process.
-As the components of your spine begin to deteriorate, anatomical abnormalities can develop, such as a herniated disc, bulging disc, spondylolisthesis, and bone spurs.
-Keeping your vertebrae, vertebral facet joints, and intervertebral discs as healthy as possible is the best way to?reduce your risk?of neuralgia.
-Try adhering to the following rules:
+As the components of your spine begin to deteriorate, anatomical abnormalities can develop, such as herniated disc, bulging disc, spondylolisthesis (vertebral slippage) and bone spurs.
+Keeping your vertebrae, vertebral facet joints and intervertebral discs as healthy as possible is the best way to reduce your risk of neuralgia.

-- Do not smoke
+- Do not smoke.

-- Eat foods that are low in saturated fat
+- Eat foods that are low in saturated fat.

-- Eat foods high in calcium, antioxidants, and omega-3 fatty acids
+- Eat foods high in calcium, antioxidants and omega-3 fatty acids.

-- Try to maintain proper posture
+- Try to maintain proper posture.

-- Make sure your exercises are low-impact
+- Make sure your exercises are low-impact.

 Although you may take all the needed steps to help in the prevention of neuralgia, spinal degeneration is a fact of life.
-You may never experience any neuralgia symptoms, but it’s a good idea to look out for any sensations of pain, tingling, numbness, weakness, or throbbing that seem to originate in the back and travel through the extremities.
-If you do experience these symptoms and your physician diagnoses you with neuralgia, he or she may suggest that you attempt a conservative course of treatment that includes pain medication, hot-cold compresses, and behavior modification.
+You may never experience any neuralgia symptoms, but it’s a good idea to look out for any sensations of pain, tingling, numbness, weakness or throbbing that seem to originate in the back and travel through the extremities.
+If you do experience these symptoms and your physician diagnoses you with neuralgia, he or she may suggest that you attempt a conservative course of treatment that includes pain medication, hot/cold compresses and behavior modification.